No passwords, no registration, no paywalls, no popups, no AI

 - San Diego

-Nobody impugned your knowledge of chemistry or physics, and your response to a stranger trying to help you is way out of line, Steve.
-But at least four electroplating experts are telling you that, based on the facts on the table, your understanding may be wrong but that there aren't enough facts on the table yet.
-Nickel sulfamate plating baths often have no chlorine in them and rely on sulfurized nickel anodes for anode corrosion without any of that sulfur being incorporated into the deposit.
+thumbsdown Nobody impugned your knowledge of chemistry or physics, but your response to a very knowledgable plater, who DOES know and is trying to help you is out of line, Steve!
+Four electroplating experts are telling you that your understanding might be wrong but that there aren't enough facts on the table yet to be sure.
+Nickel sulfamate plating baths often have no chlorine in them and rely on sulfurized nickel anodes for anode corrosion (although organic sulfur compounds sometimes used as brighteners may be incorporated into the deposit, this elemental sulfur is not).

-Plato talked of the futility of a man trying to deduce the nature of reality solely from the play of shadows on a cave wall, and it is indeed difficult to deduce the nature of a plating problem solely from a description of some of the features of the finished product.
+Unfortunately it can be difficult to deduce the nature of a plating problem solely from a description of some of the features of the finished product.

 Ted Mooney, finishing.com